davsuacar/Lil-ASCII-Lab/Backlog.md

 HI:

+* ...

+LO:

-* Implement advanced energy dynamics:
+* Implement DELAYED recharge for agents?
-  * a) fixed resources granting INSTANT recharge ("stars");
-  * b) mobile resources that:
-    b.1) can be picked, carried and dropped;
-    b.2) can be consumed, granting DELAYED recharge.
 * Maintain a count of number of instances per type of agent.
+* Implement new agent's feature:
+  * agents that can be picked, carried and dropped (e.g. fruits).
+  * Rest of agents (can't be picked).
 * Consider agents' ability (yes/no) to "resurrect" if granted new energy.

-LO:

 * Main loop: Decouple UI / AI refresh rates, e.g. one AI step every 5 UI steps.
 * Improve world generation with patterns of blocks.
 * Consider creating "hole" blocks, causing instant death.